 I just remember the great fun and joy I had as a mother seeing my children's faces as we rode along and even my twenty month old smiling and laughing.
 What great memories that I will always cherish.

 This reason is closely tied to reason #3 as I already mentioned how impressed I was with rides like Peter Pan, The Many Adventures of Winnie the Pooh, and Splash Mountain.
 Our first trip was an off site trip in that we rented a home rather than staying on WDW property.
 And while, I will have more to say about the great fun it is to stay on WDW property and will likely elaborate on my favorite hotels and WDW property areas, nevertheless, even being off site didn't leave us feeling like we hadn't been part of something so very special.

 My husband still laughs at me because the moment Peter Pan's car took flight, I said, "How are we flying?" before I looked overhead.
 Perhaps it isn't that Disney offers something for every age as much as Disney makes us all the same age again.

 The final and #1 absolutely most significant reason that Walt Disney World successfully converted this usually much more frugal and skeptical mom into a Disney crazed, justifying every dime, mom: Food Allergy Policies

 I am an allergy mom!
-So, speaking to all you mom's out there who know exactly what that means, you will understand just why Walt Disney World is the absolute best family vacation for kids (or moms and dads) with food allergies.
+All you mom's out there who know exactly what that means, understand why Walt Disney World is an amazing family vacation for kids (or moms and dads) with food allergies.
 We have visited many restaurants that have been accommodating, but accommodating

 is not the same as going the extra mile.